DrewEaster/thespian/README.md

 * DI integration (subcut?)
 * Add Akka cluster support for fully distributed aggregates - might take a while :-)
 * Support for services (what are these exactly?)
-* Support with ProcessManagers (not sure what I really mean by this yet!)
+* Support with process managers (not sure what I really mean by this yet!)
+* Scheduling support - linked with process managers. e.g. timing out a ticket reservation
 * Support for FSMs
 * Java API
 * Play! integration